lui-dias/Amsync/docs/docs.md

 <br>

 # **MakeImage**
-Literally any potato can create an image out of it
+Literally any potato can create an image
 <br>
 <br>
 <br>